OddOneOut/bwp-google-xml-sitemaps/readme.txt

 With BWP GXS you will no longer have to worry about the 50,000 URL limit or the time it takes for a sitemap to be generated.
 This plugin is fast, consumes much less resource and can be extended via your very own modules (yes, no hooks needed!).
 Here's a [demo](http://betterwp.net/sitemapindex.xml) of the sitemapindex if you are interested.

-**===New in 1.2.0!===**
+**Google News Sitemap Support (since 1.2.0)**

-The long-awaited BWP GXS 1.2.0 has finally been released with a new and very powerful feature: **Google News Sitemap creation**!
-All you have to do is click on the newly added tab (**News sitemap**), enable the module, choose some news categories as well as their genres and you're ready to go.
-Your news sitemap can also be used to ping Search Engines individually if you want.
-And of course, whenever you publish a new post in a news category, all selected Search Engines will be pinged!
+Add a [Google News sitemap](https://support.google.com/news/publisher/answer/75717?hl=en&ref_topic=4359874) to your sitemapindex easily.
+News sitemap can be used to ping search engines individually if you want.
+And of course, whenever you publish a new post in a news category, all selected search engines will be pinged.

 **Sitemapindex Support**

-What's so great about a sitemapindex you might say?
 Sitemapindex, as its name suggests, is one kind of sitemaps that allows  you to group multiple sitemaps files inside it.
 Sitemapindex, therefore, gives you many benefits, such as: possibility to bypass the 50,000 URL limit (you can have 10 custom sitemaps, each has 10000 URLs), or possibility to make the generation time much faster (because each sitemap is requested separately and is built by its own module), etc.

 **Splitting post-based sitemaps (since 1.1.0)**